d12frosted/elpa-mirror/stable-melpa/svg-tag-mode-readme.txt

-This minor mode replaces keywords or expressions with SVG tags that are fully customizable and clickable.
+This minor mode replaces keywords or expressions with SVG tags that are fully customizable and activable.

 Usage example:
 --------------